Scandinavian-Polish Chamber of Commerce (SPCC)

 § 23

-2. The Office shall be managed by its Director.
-The Director must not be a member or representative of the Chamber.
+2. Works of the Chamber's Office are directed by the Director.
+The Director may not be a member of the Chamber or his/her proxy.

-3. The Director shall report directly to the Chairman of the Board of Directors.
+3. The Director is directly subordinated to the Chairman of the Management Board.

 § 24

-The Chamber’s Office shall provide technical assistance to the meetings of all the statutory bodies of the Chamber.
+The Chamber’s Office provides a technical service for meetings of all the Chamber statutory bodies.

 Chapter VI